If you use space heaters to supplement your central heating unit, you know how important it is to consider energy efficiency.

 By effectively programming the thermometer, you can eliminate the wastage of electric power which usually occurs because of overheating.
 If you use this approach, you will have great control over the heating costs of your home.

-You will have to bear with one significant flaw when using this heater: the surface gets quite hot.
-Given that kids and pets in your home can easily access baseboard heaters, this is a serious issue.
+You will have to bear with one significant flaw when using this baseboard heater: the surface gets quite hot.
+Given that kids and pets in your home can easily access the best baseboard heaters, this is a serious issue.

 One way of going about it is by installing the baseboard heater behind chairs.
-However, you must be careful to avoid obstructing airflow into and out of the heater.
+However, you must be careful to avoid obstructing cold airflow into and out of the baseboard heater.

 - The inbuilt thermostat can be used to control heating performance and efficiency